Police caution commuters, school authorities over Accra floods

-The police have urged the persons living in Accra and Tema, to be cautious during their commute to and from work.
+The police has urged residents in Accra and Tema within the Greater Accra Region, to be cautious during their commute to and from work.

 “Police patrol teams have been deployed and are on the ground to ensure the safety of all.”